souldern/souldern.github.io/home/site-notes/file-upload.md

 # Uploading files

-If you have followd the steps in [Posting a Simple Announcement](simple-posting), then uploading files is very simple.
+If you have followed the steps in [Posting a Simple Announcement](simple-posting), then uploading files is very simple.

 Navigate in the web interface to the required folder, for example